Many factors influence electricity prices

 Several key factors influence the price of electricity:

-- Power plants: Each power plant has construction, maintenance, and operating costs.
+- Power plant costs: Each power plant has financing, construction, maintenance, and operating costs.

-- Transmission and distribution system: The electricity transmission and distribution systems that deliver electricity have maintenance costs, which include repairing damage to the systems from accidents or extreme weather conditions.
+- Transmission and distribution system: The electricity transmission and distribution systems that connect power plants with consumers have construction, operation, and maintenance costs, which include repairing damage to the systems from accidents or extreme weather events and improving cybersecurity.

 - Regulations: In some states, public service/utility commissions fully regulate prices, while other states have a combination of unregulated prices (for generators) and regulated prices (for transmission and distribution).